 Changing the Power Supply Module:

 - 1. Unplug the AC cord from the module to be replaced. - 2.
-On the back of the module, push the release tab sideways, as illustrated. - 3.
-Pull the module out using the handle. - 4.
-Push the new power supply module into the power bay until it clicks.
-Replace with the same model. - 5.
-Plug the AC power cord back into the module.
+On the back of the module, push the release tab sideways. - 3.
+Pull the module out using the handle.

-Figure 3-20.
-Replacing the Power Supply
+Figure 3-22.
+Power Supply Release Tabs